cucumber/cucumber-node/README.md

 npm install --save-dev @cucumber/node
 ```

-You'll need Node.js 22 or 24.
+You'll need an LTS or current version of Node.js (currently 22, 24 or 25).

 ## Get started